rust-lang/rust-project-goals/src/2024h2/optimize-clippy.md

 - Keep working on, and eventually merge [rust#125116][pr125116]
 - Improve of checking on proc-macros & expansions, maybe by precomputing expanded spans or memoizing the checking functions.
 - Optimize checking for MSRVs and `#[clippy::msrv]` attributes.
 (Probably using static values, precomputing MSRV spans?)
+- Migrate applicable lints to use incremental compilation

-Apart from these 3 clear goals, any open issue, open PR or merged PRs with the label [`performance-project`](https://github.com/rust-lang/rust-clippy/issues?q=sort%3Aupdated-desc+is%3Aopen+label%3Aperformance-project) are a great benefit.
+Apart from these 4 clear goals, any open issue, open PR or merged PRs with the label [`performance-project`](https://github.com/rust-lang/rust-clippy/issues?q=sort%3Aupdated-desc+is%3Aopen+label%3Aperformance-project) are a great benefit.

 ### The "shiny future" we are working towards